th0th/rancher-redeploy-workload/readme.md

-`rancher-redeploy-workload` is a docker image that redeploys a kubernetes workload using Rancher's API.
+`rancher-redeploy-workload` is a docker image that redeploys a kubernetes workloads using Rancher's API.

 ## Running